mattrussell2/gradescope-autograder/README.md

 ### Prereqs
 Prior to building the container, you will need
 1) python3
-2) to install `toml` for python: `python3 -m pip install toml`
+2) `toml` library for python: `python3 -m pip install toml`

 ### Intro
-There are two methods by which you can build the Docker container for Gradescope:
+There are two methods by which you can build the Docker container for Gradescope

 1) The `.zip` method - for each assignment, this workflow is to manually upload a `.zip` file to Gradescope that contains two scripts: `setup.sh`, which installs dependencies, and a shell script named `run_autograder`, which runs the autograder.
-Gradescope then adapts their default container image based on your setup.sh script.
+Gradescope then builds a docker container that is adapted based on your setup.sh script.
+This will work fine if you don't want to get into Docker.
 2) The Docker method - this workflow is to build the Docker container from scratch and upload it to the container registry of your choice.
 Then for each assignment you simply point gradescope to use your container.

-The Docker method is slightly more streamlined once it's setup.
-After uploading the container, for every assignment, you can point Gradescope to the container location - no `.zip` file uploading required, and no waiting for the container to be built again.
 If you already use Docker, or are feeling adventurous, go for this option.

 Both methods require a 'first-time' setup which builds the container and puts your git repo inside of it, but you will not need to rebuild your container after the first time, unless you make changes to any of the files in the `dockerbuild` or `zipbuild` folders, or to the `bin/run_autograder` script, or elsewhere specified in this document.
+Also, if you do make major changes to your repo, you might want to rebuild, in order to minimize the amount of autograder time spent doing `git pull`.

+Both build methods below use a temporary build directory located in `setup/build`.
+Feel free to delete this directory after uploading your contianer - it will contain a clone of your repo cloned with the deploy key, which is convenient if you have to iterate on the `run_autograder` process, but otherwise is just taking up space.

 ### .zip: first time setup
-* `cd setup/zipbuild && ./build_container.sh` - this produces the necessary `Autograder.zip` file, which will be located in `setup/build/`
+* run `cd setup/zipbuild && ./build_container.sh` to produce `Autograder.zip` file, which will be located in `setup/build/`.
+You'll want to keep this `.zip` file around, as you can re-use it on subsequent assignments.

 ### .zip: per-assignment todo
 * On Gradescope, after creating the programming assignment: